hard-nett/docs/overview/terminology.md

 ## Total stake

-The total amount of Osmo bonded to a delegator, including self-bonded Osmo.
+The total amount of Terp Tokens bonded to a delegator, including self-bonded Terp Tokens.

 ## Unbonded validator